New baby checklist

 - 3 pairs of socks.
 Your baby won’t be wearing shoes for a while, so socks are mainly to keep their little feet warm.
 If they are in a full baby grow, this is less of a worry.

 - 1 pair of mittens.
 These are less for keeping your baby’s hands warm and more to stop them scratching their face.
+Some babygros have built in scratch mitts which are handy for nighttime.

 - A packet of muslin squares.
 These are great for mopping up food and spit-up, not to mention saving your own clothes from the odd stain or two.